williaml33moore/bathtub/docs/_posts/2024-09-30-relax_relate_release.markdown

 tags: bathtub github livingdocs systemverilog uvm wiki pytest
 ---
 Back in the spring of this year, I formulated a plan to spend the summer working hard on Bathtub, with the goal of creating a 1.0.0 release before the fall.
-My [digital almanac](https://www.timeanddate.com/calendar/seasons.html) informed me that in my neck of the woods, autumn started on Sunday, September 22 at 5:43 am, so I circled the date in my mind and got to grinding.
+My [digital almanac](https://www.timeanddate.com/calendar/seasons.html) informed me that in my corner of the planet, autumn started on Sunday, September 22 at 5:43 am, so I circled the date in my mind and got to grinding.

 Three weeks before the golden day, things were going great, but I decided to sabotage myself by embarking on a new little side project.
 (It's under wraps for now, but I'll share more when I can.)